 Optical heart rate

 Optical heart rate measurement from the wrist is an easy and convenient way to track your heart rate.
-To get the best results, please keep in mind factors that may affect heart rate measurement:
+Best results for heart rate measurement may be affected by the following factors:

 - The watch must be worn directly against your skin.
 No clothing, however thin, can be between the sensor and your skin.